 Column (d) - Cost or other basis.
 Enter the property's actual cost (including sales tax) or other basis (unadjusted for prior years' depreciation).
-If you traded in old property, see Property acquired in a like-kind exchange or involuntary conversion on page 5.
+If you traded in old property, see Property acquired in a like-kind exchange or involuntary conversion, earlier.